IntegerAlex/hasty-server/README.md

 ### Note

 This is a work in progress and not ready for production.
 It is just a fun project to learn how HTTP works under the hood.

-    -  Currently, It only supports GET and POST request.

 ### Installation
 ```bash